systemsecologygroup/EasterIslandABM/README.md

     - ```puleston2017_original.jpg```
 - ```./params```
     This folder contains python scripts that define dictionaries of parameters for
-    - the constant parameters,
+    - several constant properties,
-    - the ones corresponding to the sensitivity analysis in the publication and
+    - several properties of the model that we used for a sensitivity analysis in the associated publication and
-    - the scenarios presented in the main result section.
+    - properties used in three model formulations presented in the main result section of the associated publication.

 #### For Automated Ensemble Simulations
 - ```run_scenarios.sh```